tap349/tap349.github.io/_posts/2017-05-21-elixir-mix-and-iex.md

 ### common tasks

 - `mix compile`

+  compiles the whole project including dependencies

+- `mix deps.compile [<package>]`

+  compiles project dependencies only (say, when you need to recompile dependencies after editing their source code manually)

 - `mix deps.get` = `bundle install`

   installs new dependencies and updates existing ones up to the version